Hello. I'm Simmer.

 Simmer headshot

-I am a multimedia journalist at the UC Berkeley Graduate School of Journalism and am passionate about reporting unconventional yet significant news stories that deserve the world’s recognition.
-But my odyssey into the world of journalism started as an undergraduate, working as a part of my university’s editorial team and interning at several newsrooms in North India.
+I am a multimedia journalist and a recent graduate of UC Berkeley Graduate School of Journalism.
+I am passionate about reporting unconventional yet significant news stories that deserve the world’s recognition.
+My odyssey into the world of journalism started as an undergraduate, working as a part of my university’s editorial team and interning at several newsrooms in North India.
 After coming to Berkeley, I was determined to reinvent myself and go beyond writing!
 In the past three years I have acquired data skills by learning Python, R, and tools for visualizations, to be a strong supplemental tool for my enterprise stories.

 Through it all, I have produced stories covering a wide variety of topics.
-Now I can don multiple hats - podcaster, writer, reporter, data-analyst, with an endless quest to tackle new challenges and never stay inside my comfort zone!
+Now I can don multiple hats - reporter, writer, podcaster, data-analyst, with an endless quest to tackle new challenges and never stay inside my comfort zone!

 My portfolio.